HellenG/Data_Mgt_Analysis_and_Graphics_R/README.md

 # My-tutorial-Documents

 A repository for my tutorial documents (Blog posts, Notes, Slides, R Scripts, Figures and Images)

-This is still work in progress, but version one of Level One, session one is done.
+This is still work in progress, but just uploaded first draft of Session One (Level One), check it out.

-Currently woking on the demo's (1st February 2016) and I will upload them.
+Still woking on the demo's and I will upload them as soon as possible, but the notes are sufficient to move to session two.

+Good reading.